discord-tickets/.github/CONTRIBUTING.md

 - Indentation should use tabs not spaces
 - Classes should be named in PascalCase
 - Functions should be named in camelCase
-- Variables and constants should be named in snake_case
+- Variables and constants should be named in camelCase
 - Use the latest JS features (destructuring, arrow functions etc)
 - Use the British spelling (colour not color), except where it sucks (center not centre)